lsst-sqre/sqr-066/index.rst

 The lab controller will also handle prepulling selected images onto all nodes in the cluster so that creating labs for the Notebook Aspect will be faster.
 It does this by using the Kubernetes API to ask each node what images it has cached, and then creating a ``DaemonSet`` as needed to cache any images that are missing.

+.. _prepulling-config:

 Configuration
 -------------

-Prepulling is configured via the Helm chart for the lab controller.
+The supported images for labs are configured via the Helm chart for the lab controller.
-The prepuller configuration also serves as configuration for the image selection portion of the lab creation form, since it controls what images are listed for selection outside of the dropdown menu of all available tags.
+The configuration of supported images controls what images are listed for selection in the lab creation form.
+It also doubles as the prepuller configuration.
+Only prepulled images (which should spawn within JupyterHub's timeout) will be shown outside of the dropdown menu of all available tags.

-An example of a prepuller configuration:
+An example of an image configuration:

 .. code-block:: yaml

-   prepull:
+   images:
      registry: registry.hub.docker.com
      docker:
        repository: lsstsqre/sciplat-lab